 \section{Reversibility Conditions}

-Our first main theorem shows that we need to be careful when extending results from CP maps to NCP evolution if we want to ensure positivity.
+Our first main theorem shows that we need to be careful when extending results from CP maps to NCP maps if we want to ensure positivity.

-First, let us define a pseudounitary (PU) transformation with signature $p,q$ to be a matrix $U$ such that $U\eta U^\dagger =\eta,$ and a pseudohermitian (PH) matrix is given by $H^\dagger = \eta H \eta^{-1}$, where, in our case, $\eta = \mbox{diag}(1,1,1...,1,-1,-1,...,-1)$ ($p$ ones and $q$ negative ones).
-(For a more general and thorough discussion, see \cite{Ali_Mostafazadeh_04} and the Appendix \ref{sec:appendix1}.)
-There exists a pseudounitary degree of freedom in the operator-sum decomposition that can be used to express the map in terms of a different set of operators as shown in \cite{Ou_Byrd_2010}.
+First, let us define a pseudounitary (PU) transformation with signature $p,q$ to be a matrix $U$ such that $U\eta U^\dagger =\eta,$ and a pseudo-Hermitian (PH) matrix to be a matrix $H$ such that $H^\dagger = \eta H \eta^{-1}$, where, in our case, $\eta = \mbox{diag}(1,1,1...,1,-1,-1,...,-1)$ ($p$ ones and $q$ negative ones).
+(For a more general and thorough discussion, see \cite{Ali_Mostafazadeh_04} and Appendix \ref{sec:appendix1}.)
+There exists a pseudounitary degree of freedom in the operator-sum decomposition that can be used to express a NCP map in terms of a different set of operators as shown in \cite{Ou_Byrd_2010}.
 (For completeness, we provide a slightly different proof in Appendix \ref{sec:appendix2} that we believe is clearer.)
-The first task is to show that the matrix $c_{ij}$ in Lemma \ref{lemma:diag} can be diagonalized by choosing a pseudounitary transformation which will transform the $E_i$ to a new set that produces the same map, but has $c_{ij}$ diagonal.
-We call Eq.~\eqref{eq:ncpecc0} (below) the pseudohermitian form of the CP error correcting conditions because when you diagonalize it, you get the diagonalized CP error correcting conditions. \begin{lemma} Given an NCP map $\mathcal{E}(\rho)=\sum_i\eta_iE_i\rho E_i^\dagger,$ the PH form of the CP error correcting condition
+The first task is to show that the matrix $c_{ij}$ in Lemma \ref{lemma:diag} can be diagonalized by choosing a pseudounitary transformation which will transform $E_i$ to a new set that produces the same map but has $c_{ij}$ diagonal.
+We call Eq.~\eqref{eq:ncpecc0} (below) the pseudo-Hermitian form of the CP error correcting conditions because when you diagonalize it, you get the diagonalized CP error correcting conditions. \begin{lemma} Given a NCP map $\mathcal{E}(\rho)=\sum_i\eta_iE_i\rho E_i^\dagger,$ the PH form of the CP error correcting conditions

-where $c_{ij}$ are elements of a pseudohermitian matrix $C$, can be diagonalized using the pseudounitary degree of freedom, and it leads to the diagonalized CP error correcting condition. \end{lemma} \begin{proof} We can choose a PU transformation $U$ with elements $u_{kj}$ such that $F_j=E_ku_{kj}$.
+where $c_{ij}$ are elements of a pseudo-Hermitian matrix $C$, can be diagonalized using the pseudounitary degree of freedom, and it leads to the diagonalized CP error correcting conditions. \end{lemma} \begin{proof} We can choose a PU transformation $U$ with elements $u_{kj}$ such that $F_j=E_ku_{kj}$.
 In other words, the $F_j$ are linear combinations of the $E_k$ with the set of coefficients $u_{kj}$ forming a PU matrix.

-We can diagonalize $c_{ij}$ in \eqref{eq:ncpecc0} by using the pseudo unitary degree of freedom of the operators.
+We can diagonalize $c_{ij}$ in \eqref{eq:ncpecc0} by using the pseudounitary degree of freedom of the operators.
 We switch to block matrix notation by letting